Sign up to our newsletter

 A health and safety risk assessment should include:

-Evaluation of what the likelihood of the hazard occurring is
+• Evaluation of the likelihood of the hazard occurring

-Regular review of the assessment, revising where necessary.
+• Regularly review the assessment, revising where necessary

 Who is responsible for workplace health and safety and what do they need to be aware of?